openaudible/openaudible/README.md

 ## License

 This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for details, but may uses code licensed by other licenses.
+Please use responsibly on content you are legally authorized to access.